 Jeanette Nkwate, Chief Content Officer UK

-For International Women’s Day, my hair hero and idol is Danai Gurira.
-As a keen (but fairly new fan) of The Walking Dead, I was already enamoured by Danai Gurira before she graced the film, Black Panther.
+For International Women’s Day, my hair hero and idol is Danai Gurira.>.
 I think that’s mostly due to the fact Danai’s character from TWD, Michonne, is a sword-wielding warrior with locs – and it’s not often that you see a black female character on TV with locs, let alone one that displays such great physical and emotional strength.

 Then Black Panther happened, and I was in awe of her lack of hair and mesmerised by the smoothness of her shaved head; she just looked so womanly and powerful on the big screen.